ReactiveX/RxJava/README.md

 New language adapters can be <a href="https://github.com/Netflix/RxJava/wiki/How-to-Contribute">contributed</a>.
 - Support Java 5 (to include Android support) and higher with an eventual goal to target a build for Java 8 with its lambda support.

-Learn more about Rx on the <a href="https://github.com/Netflix/RxJava/wiki">Wiki Home</a>.
+Learn more about Rx on the <a href="https://github.com/Netflix/RxJava/wiki">Wiki Home</a> and the <a href="http://techblog.netflix.com/2013/02/rxjava-netflix-api.html">Netflix TechBlog post</a> where RxJava was introduced.

 ## Full Documentation